-After you’ve been out of school for a while, it’s easy to start wondering: Is it too late to get my GED diploma?
-With the GED® diploma, the most accepted high school equivalency diploma in the U.S. and Canada, it’s never too late.
-The GED exam was created as a way to help soldiers returning from World War II get back on track with their education.
+After you've been out of school for a while, it's easy to start wondering: Is it too late to get my GED certificate?
+With the GED® certificate, the most accepted high school equivalency certificate in the U.S. and Canada, it's never too late.
+The GED test was created as a way to help soldiers returning from World War II get back on track with their education.
 The program has been expanded to help any adult who needs a high school diploma.
-Passing the GED Test qualifies you for more jobs and higher education, and that’s a good thing at any age.
+Passing the GED test qualifies you for more jobs and higher education, and that's a good thing at any age.

 500,000 People Will Pass the GED This Year.

 You’re here because you want to be one of them.
 The one-of-a-kind best-selling GED Academy learning program can get you there, fast and easy.

 Adults of all ages study to get a GED certificate each year, and pass.
 In 2007, Evie Eaves of Amarillo, Texas earned her GED test credential at 97 years old, becoming the oldest GED certificate recipient.
 Evie, who was born in 1910, grew up on a farm in Oklahoma where the nearest high school was a seven-mile walk.
 Her great-granddaughter urged her to get her GED certificate.
 Family, friends, and the staff at her retirement community helped Evie to get a GED certificate, an accomplishment that made her feel she could do anything.

 Let Evie's accomplishment be an inspiration to you, too.
 Each week, there are new stories of people of all ages passing the GED test.
 Twenty-two years after coming to the U.S., Vietnamese immigrant Linh Wight, after a long struggle to learn English, earned her GED certificate in Newnan, Georgia in 2009, and days later was accepted at the University of West Georgia.
 It wasn't too late for her to get a GED certificate.